Arccotangent/pacchat/P2P-PROTOCOL.md

 # PacChat P2P Protocol Documentation

-PacChat P2P is still in development.
-The protocol will be documented here as development progresses.
+PacChat P2P communicates over TCP port 14581.
+The protocol is still in development and will be documented here as development progresses.

 ## 101 ping